BrentBaccala/collaborate/README.md

    and the default Greenlight configuration (the port mapping in its docker-compose.yml file) only allows connections from localhost.

+1. Prior to creating UNIX user accounts for the students, it is useful to put any files that should be copied to all of the student home directories in `/etc/skel`.
+I find it particularly useful to put a copy of the `.vnc/passwd` file there (in `/etc/skel/.vnc/passwd`), making sure to set the permissions of `/etc/skel/.vnc` to 700 and `/etc/skel/.vnc/passwd` to 600, as well as `/etc/skel/.fvwm/config` (pick one of the two options outlined below).

 1. Create UNIX user accounts for the students.
+No passwords need be set.

 1. Use `psql` or `pgadmin3` to add entries into the `VNCusers` table mapping the Big Blue Button names to the UNIX usernames.